 The Company was formed by investment funds affiliated with Blackstone Inc. ("Blackstone") as a vehicle for the acquisition of TaskUs Holdings, Inc. (formerly known as TaskUs, Inc.) ("TaskUs Holdings") on October 1, 2018 (the "Blackstone Acquisition").
 In connection with the closing of the Blackstone Acquisition, TaskUs and TaskUs Holdings entered into a support and services agreement (the "Support and Services Agreement") with Blackstone Capital Partners VII L.P. and Blackstone Capital Partners Asia L.P. and Blackstone Management Partners L.L.C. ("BMP"), an affiliate of Blackstone.
-Under the Support and Services Agreement, we reimburse BMP and its affiliates for expenses related to support services customarily provided by Blackstone's portfolio operations group to Blackstone's portfolio companies, as well as healthcare-related services provided by Blackstone's Equity Healthcare group and Blackstone's group purchasing program.
-The Support and Services Agreement also requires us to, among other things, make certain information, including tax-related information, books and records of TaskUs and its subsidiaries, and access to officers, directors and auditors, available to Blackstone and to indemnify BMP and its affiliates against certain claims.
+Under the Support and Services Agreement, we reimburse BMP and its affiliates for expenses related to support services customarily provided by Blackstone's portfolio operations group to Blackstone's portfolio companies, as well as healthcare-related services Agreement also requires us to, among other things, make certain information, including tax-related information, books and records of TaskUs and its subsidiaries, and access to officers, directors and auditors, available to Blackstone and to indemnify BMP and its affiliates against certain claims.
 During the year ended December 31, 2021 we made payments of \$0.1 million pursuant to the Support and Services Agreement.